nsmith4848/cis237assignment5/README.md

 * UI Class to handle I/O

 ### Notes
+Should meet all requirements

 ## Outside Resources Used
+Inclass five was used for reference, as was this readme file
 ## Known Problems, Issues, And/Or Errors in the Program
+No known problems